ondini/lgcreportgenerator/README.md

   - ~~OBSXYZ~~

 - ~~!! reorder~~
-- !! maybe lets add styling for the next user testing
 - !!
 ASK users if they want translated names of columns or the ids from input file (TCSE vs target centering sigma)

 3D part